Pazz0/bike_sharing/README.md

 This heatmap shows the number of bike trips broken down by gender for each day of the week by each user type.
 This visualization provides insights into the preferences of different user types and genders across the week.

-### Visualization 6: Average Trip Duration
+### Visualization 6: August Peak Hours

-Average Trip Duration
+Photo

-This graph represents the average trip duration for all users, offering insights into how long bikes are typically checked out.
+These are the peak hours for august.
+The most popular times are highlighted.
+The best time for maintenance on bikes is between 2 and 5 am.

-### Visualization 7: Bike Utilization
+### Visualization 7: Top Starting Locations

-Bike Utilization
+Photo

-This chart shows the overall bike utilization, providing an understanding of how efficiently the bikes are being used in the system.
+A Heatmap showcasing the top starting locations.
+There is major popularity amongst tourist areas as well as on the water and close to central park.

 ## Summary